-Your breath is directly connected to your physical and mental health.
+Your breath is directly connected to your mental and physical health and well-being.
 When you’re unwell, your breathing is often the first thing that changes.

 If you’ve ever had a panic attack, for instance, you may recall that your breathing rapidly increased in a matter of moments.
 Changing your breathing, however, can help you regain control over different aspects of your body.

-But how often do most of us really think about breathing?
-Let’s explore how a little research on different types of breathing and an increased awareness of them can strengthen the connection between body, breath, and mind.
+But how often do most of us really think about our breathing?
+Let’s explore the three different types of breathing and how an increased awareness of them can strengthen your health and well-being.

 1. Thoracic Breathing